 5. VFL Client sends the client intermediate results to the VFL server.

 The intermediate results, which are sent from the VFL Client to the VFL Server during the VFL inference process, are the information for the VFL Server to combine and generate the VFL inference results.
+VFL client will send local ML model metric (e.g. local ML Model accuracy information) to VFL server if the VFL client is requested to provide ML Model metric in step 2.